pchemguy/spec-kit/templates/decompose/capabilities.md

 ---

+### Capability Model

+All capability anchors MUST belong to exactly one of:

+1. **Core User Capability** — represents primary user intent.
+2. **Non-Functional and Form-Factor (NFFF) Aspect** — derived from NFFF aspects meeting NFFF Promotion Requirements.
+3. **Supporting Functional Capability** — domain functionality supporting the core user capability without introducing a distinct NFFF dimension.

+The LLM MUST:

+- identify core user capabilities first;
+- classify and promote NFFF aspects next;
+- derive supporting functional capabilities last;
+- ensure no capability mixes multiple categories.

+---

 ### Rules

 #### Core User Capability

-The LLM MUST identify the core user capability or capabilities represented by the target scope before naming capability anchors.
+The LLM MUST identify the core user capability or capabilities represented by the target scope before scoping capability anchors.

-A **core user capability** is a primary user-recognizable need or job-to-be-done that the target scope satisfies, independent of the specific domain form, interaction model, architectural approach, delivery mechanism, or implementation solution used to satisfy it.
+A **core user capability** represents a primary user intent.
+It is a primary user-recognizable need or job-to-be-done that the target scope satisfies, independent of the specific domain form, interaction model, architectural approach, delivery mechanism, or implementation solution used to satisfy it.

 When the target description expresses a specific solution form, the LLM MUST distinguish: